-Oat Flour Pie Crust Press or Roll with Maple Syrup
+Oat Flour Pie Crust (Gluten-Free, Press or Roll)

 A gluten-free oat flour pie crust with a fluted edge in a white pie plate.

-A gluten-free oat flour pie crust uses oat flour instead of wheat flour, which means it lacks the elasticity gluten provides.
-This gives it a tender, slightly crumbly texture and a nutty oat flavor.
-It’s also easier to press into the pan, while traditional crusts are flakier and more elastic.
+A gluten-free oat flour pie crust doesn’t have gluten, so it won’t stretch or flake the same way as a wheat-based crust.
+Instead, it bakes up tender with a lightly crumbly texture and a subtle nutty flavor.
+It’s easier to press into the pan and shape, while traditional crusts are more elastic and flaky.

 The top view of a gluten-free oat flour pie crust in a white pie plate.